Today I found paradise and had tea with Alice.

 One step into the secret gardens of the farmer’s deli was just what my soul needed after an eventful week.

 The Pink Tea Garden is known for its ethos of wellbeing, with the event celebrating all that is healthy, pure, organic and wholesome.

 There was natural produce, yummy foods and drinks that follow an eco-friendly identity.

 And there was also a lot of fun to be had, with like-minded people who share our same appreciation of nature and beauty.

 There were tea talks, workshops, alternative medicines, organic perfumes, scented candles… the best of eco-living.
 And, anyone who read my previous post about Sanya knows how much I appreciate this holistic approach to happiness.

 Where, let’s be honest, I spent most of my time *cough*.
 Their tea infused Prosecco was something else.

 If any of you lovely people from the van actually read this, I apologise for draining most of your stash.

-But there was so much more.
+But there was so much more at the Pink Tea Garden.
 Shiny, happy people exchanging ideas and good vibes.